zamronypj/fano-cli/README.md

 ```
 $ sudo cp bin/out/fanocli /usr/local/bin/fanocli
 ```
+or you can put absolute path of `bin/out` directory in `PATH` environment variable.

 In FreeBSD, before you run `build.sh`, edit `build.cfg` and replace target OS compilation to `-Tfreebsd`.